 There’s no doubt that a bootable USB has its fair share of advantages.
 It allows you to give a shot to the different OS or bootable programs without going through installing them on your main device.
-Furthermore, they are portable and allow you to store other data in the same flash drive.
+Furthermore, they are portable and allow storing other data in the same flash drive.

-There are many ways to create a bootable USB, with programs designed for the purpose of creating such devices.
+There are many ways to create a bootable USB, with programs designed to create such devices.
 One of these programs is called Etcher.
 Created by Balena, Etcher is a fast and free-to-use tool that is used to create live USB flash drives.

-Most people, however, are not familiar with Linux-based Operating Systems and find it hard to navigate through the User Interface.
+Most people, however, are unfamiliar with Linux-based Operating Systems and find it hard to navigate through the User Interface.
 Have no fear, as this article is meant to guide you step-by-step on how to install and use Etcher on Linux.